Articles in this section

 Customize the Team tab using the filter options at the top:

 Note: The Team drop-down filter will only appear for teams configured in Activity Alignment.
-For best practices and detailed instructions, see our Activity Alignment Configuration Guide.
+For best practices and detailed instructions, see our Configuration Guide: Activity Alignment.

 The top panel of the Team tab is the Team Overview, which provides a high-level overview of team performance.
-Managers can start here by reviewing their team's data and checking it at least weekly to understand how aligned the team is with their Core Activities.
+Managers can start by reviewing their team's data at least weekly to understand how aligned the team is with their Core Activities.

 Review the Team Distribution by Week chart to see whether team performance is improving or declining.
 This helps managers and leaders assess the impact of coaching conversations and determine if additional guidance is needed.